 Business planning and estimating start-up costs will give you an idea of which options are best for you.
 It can also be a good idea to talk to a financial advisor or accountant.

-Whichever source of funding you choose, it’s likely you will bear at least some of the costs of starting up.
+Whichever funding type you choose, it’s likely you will bear at least some of the costs of starting up.
+Common examples include:

 Using personal finances for your business has its upsides.
-You won’t need to relinquish any control of your business, as you would if you got investors involved.
+You won’t give up any control of your business, as you would if you got investors involved.

-And if you do decide to seek investors later on, they are much more likely to back you if you can prove you’ve put your own money into it.
+And if you seek investors later on, they are much more likely to back you if you can prove you’ve put your own money into the business.

-This is the practice of starting a business using your own money.
-By keeping start-up costs low and using profit as the primary means of capital, you can bootstrap your new business without relying on bank loans or investors.
+This means starting a business using your own money.
+By keeping start-up costs low and using profit as the main funding source, you can bootstrap your new business without relying on bank loans or investors.

 While it might sound like an ideal and easy way to kick-start your business, bootstrapping isn’t always the best option.

-It works best for business models that don’t involve heavy spending to start up, and have the potential to make money in a short amount of time — otherwise you risk burning through your savings or racking up huge credit card bills.
+It works best for business models that don’t involve heavy spending to start up, and have the potential to quickly start making money.
+If your business might take a while to cover costs, it’s best to consider other options.
+Bootstrapping might put too much pressure on your savings or credit card.

-If you think bootstrapping might work for you, it’s a good idea to talk to a financial advisor or accountant before taking the plunge.
+If you think bootstrapping might work for you, it’s a good idea to talk to a financial advisor or accountant first.

 Many banks and other lenders offer various incentives and fee structures for small businesses.